ldsands/UsefulCodeSnippets/README.md

-# Useful Code Snippits and Software or Configuration Instructions
+# Useful Code Snippets and Software or Configuration Instructions

-This is a collection of useful code snippits that I either use frequently or I thought would be useful for the future.
+This is a collection of useful code snippets that I either use frequently or I thought would be useful for the future.

 ## Languages included here